-We’ve decided to take a look at two of North Face most popular rain jackets – Resolve 2 vs Venture 2.
+We’ve decided to take a look at two of North Face most popular rain jackets – Resolve vs Venture.
 While they both provide a great fit and are super-waterproof and breathable, there are still some differences between them that are worth exploring.
 Our comparison – The North Face Venture 2 or Resolve 2 – should help you determine which one of these two jackets will suit your needs the best.

 Protecting yourself from foul weather means more than just wearing a jacket with synthetic or down insulation.
-Having a waterproof layer is vital in all four seasons – it’s the thing that will keep your dry whether you’re running an errand in the rain or walking a trail overgrown with wet vegetation.
+Having a waterproof layer is vital in all four seasons – it’s the thing that will keep you dry whether you’re running an errand in the rain or walking a trail overgrown with wet vegetation.

 Fortunately, today’s rain jackets are more watertight and comfortable than ever before.
 This is the direct result of the huge advances in apparel design and waterproof textiles that took place in the last couple of decades.
 Thanks to the advanced water-repellent membranes, waterproofing now happens at a molecular level.

 Even though these advancements have allowed rain jackets to become more rain-proof, packable, breathable, as well as lighter, sorting through all the different waterproofing ratings, technologies, and styles can be extremely confusing.
 However, if you know a thing or two about trekking garments, you probably know about The North Face – it’s one of the world’s most renowned manufacturers of outdoor apparel.
+We also recommend reading a comparison between North Face or Marmot and Canada Goose vs The North Face.

 About The North Face